anirudh-3000/ai-generation-system/README.md

 * Content is then stored in a directory named generated_content/<user_id>/.

 ### 2. Storing and Managing Content:
-An SQLite Database with the following tables is maintained: user_content and user_activity
+* An SQLite Database with the following tables is maintained: user_content and user_activity
-1. user_content has following fields:
+* user_content has following fields:
   - user_id: unique identifier for the user
   - prompt: text provided by the user
   - video_paths: string of file paths (paths separated by commas) to the generated videos
   - image_paths: list of file paths (paths separated by commas) to the generated images
   - status: "Processing" or "Completed"
   - generated_at: timestamp of content generation
-* When user fills the both input fields, a unique user id is generated and generation starts following fields are updated: user_
+* When user fills the both input fields, following fields are updated immediately: user_id, prompt, status (marked as 'processing').
-* Once the generation is complete:
-Mark the status as "Completed" in the database.
-Notify the user that their content is ready (via email or console output) at specified time.
+* After content is generated following fields are updated: video_paths, image_paths, status (marked as 'completed'), generated_at.
+* user_activity has following fields, to log every user login attempt and content view in the database.
+  - activity_id
+  - user_id
+  - activity (content generated, login attempt, content view)
+  - timestamp (timestamp of corresponding activity)

+### 3. Web Page Display
+* A Web page is created using Flask.
+Running the app.py starts the web page interface.
+* The page allows user to log in using the unique user id.
+* If user's content is generated, the videos and images are shown.
+* If user enters an incorrect user id, following message will be shown: "User not found.
+Please check the User ID."
+* If the content is still processing, following message will be shown: "Your content is being generated.
+Please check back later."

 ## Setup Instructions
 ### 1. Clone the Repository
 ```bash